 In Portugal, the tile is used as an expression of originality and assumes a role of usage that is complex and extended in time.
 The Portuguese tile, throughout these five centuries of usage, has incorporated multiple economic, social, and cultural influences that characterize it beyond a mere decorative proposal.

-By the end of the 16th century the “Hispano-Árabe” (“Moçárabes”) tile was imported from the Iberian Peninsula.
+By the end of the 16th century the “Hispano-Árabe” (“Moçárabes”) tile was imported to the Iberian Peninsula.
 They are patterned tiles with motifs that intertwine and repeat themselves in geometrical radial schemes, already applied with an architectural sense.
 Technically, these are tiles in biscuit, with reliefs that delimit the designs, where the enamels, after being applied, will then fill those drawings, colouring them.

 In the late 16th century begins in Portugal the production of the tile using the “Majolica” technique.
 This technique consists in covering the tile with a white glaze, where designs can be painted without mixing the colours.